Sudingphaa: Resistance

-Burmese atrocities on Assamese people and Chandrakanta imprisoned
+Burmese atrocities

 Even after their victory over Chandrakanta Singha, the Burmese suffered heavy losses, especially at the battle of Mahgarh.
 Therefore, they wreak their vengeance on common Assamese people, by committing numerous acts of atrocities.
 They rob everyone who had anything worth taking.
 They burnt down villages, plundered the temples, violated the chastity of women, and put large numbers of innocent persons to death.
 Previously the Assamese people on the north bank of Brahmaputra, with the aid of hill tribes Akas and Daflas, successfully overthrew the Burmese rule by organizing resistances and harassing the Burmese troops by waging guerilla warfare.
 The Burmese now appeared in overwhelming force and crushed out all attempts of active resistance in the north bank of Brahmaputra.
 In revenge for the opposition offered to their army, the Burmese slaughtered a vast number of men, women and children.
 Many Assamese people fled to the hills, and to Jaintia, Cachar and British ruled Bengal.

 Meanwhile, the Burmese tried to revive diplomatic relationship with Chandrakanta Singha.
 They sent messages that they never meant to injure him, and had only set up Jogeswar Singha as King because he refused to obey their summons to return.
 Chandrakanta Singha, frustrated by his failure to recruit troops from Goalpara and Bengal, finally accepted the Burmese proposal of reinstalling him to the throne and surrendered to the Burmese in Hadirachowki.
 He was taken to Jorhat where he was seized and placed in confinement at Rangpur.

-Anglo-Burmese War and life as British pensioner
+After Anglo-Burmese War

 In 1824 A.D. the First Anglo-Burmese War broke out.
 The Burmese was utterly defeated and were expelled from Assam, Cachar and Manipur.
 Finally the Burmese monarch sued for peace and the treaty of Yandabo was signed by both parties on 26 February 1826.
 According to the terms and conditions of the treaty, the Burmese monarch renounced all claims over Assam and British became the masters of the Brahmaputra valley.
 After establishing their rule in Assam, the British granted pensions to the members of Ahom royal family and other Ahom nobles.
 Chandrakanta Singha was also granted a pension of 500 rupees per month and certain Khats or Estates in Upper Assam.
 He lived at first at Kaliabor and later on at Guwahati amidst the splendor which could be commanded by a fainéant prince.